 Looking for minimum wage rates by state?
 Click here to view the minimum wage chart by state.

-Employers may take a tip credit against an employee's wages for the amount they have earned in tips.
-To make up the difference in pay, if an employee makes less than $5.12 per hour in tips in a given work week, the employer must the employee’s earnings equal to $7.25 per hour for the work week.
+Employers may take a tip credit against an employee's wages for the amount earned in tips.
+To make up the difference in pay, if an employee makes less than $5.12 per hour in tips in a given work week, the employer must make the employee’s earnings equal to $7.25 per hour for the work week.

 Further exemptions include: